watanabe-j/eigvaldisp/README.md

     hypergeo,
     Rcpp
 Suggests:
+    parallel,
     testthat (>= 3.0.0),
-    parallel
+    knitr,
+    rmarkdown
 LinkingTo:
     Rcpp
 ```

-Most of the functionalities can be used without `Rcpp`, `parallel`,
+`stats` and `hypergeo` are strictly necessary, whereas
+`Rcpp` is used only in a single function.
-or `testthat`.
-If you want to try this package without installing them,
+If you want to try this package without installing `Rcpp`,
 simply `source()` the .R files in `R/`, except `eigvaldisp-package.R`,
 `RcppExports.R`, and `zzz.R`.